Financial Education for Indian Migrant Workers in Qatar

 - Financial literacy

-The dramatic growth of international migration means that increasing numbers of households in developing countries have members working abroad.
+The dramatic growth of international migration means that increasing numbers of households in low- and middle-income countries have members working abroad.
 Researchers examined the impact of receiving an invitation to a savings-focused financial literacy workshop on the financial decisions of Indian migrant workers in Qatar and their wives in India.
 A one-time financial literacy workshop in Qatar increased migrant workers’ joint financial decision-making with their wives.
 Among migrant workers with initially low savings, the workshop also increased total savings.

 Since migrant workers typically have temporary contracts, many see savings as a way to ensure that households do not fall into poverty once they return home.
 Yet, past studies in Mexico and El Salvador have shown that households receiving international remittances have low savings levels.
 Policymakers in remittance-receiving countries have become interested in encouraging households to channel more of their remittance income to savings, education, and capital for business enterprises.
 Providing migrant workers with financial literacy training may be one way to increase savings and remittances in transnational households.
 How does training affect the financial decision-making and savings of transnational households given that migrants and their wives may not have full information about each other's saving and spending practices?